dart-archive/www.dartlang.org/src/site/dart-tips/dart-tips-ep-7.markdown

 }
 {% endprettify %}

-Notice how nestedFunction can access variables at every level, all the way up to the top level.
+Notice how nestedFunction can reach variables at every level, all the way up to the top level.
 Dart's scoping rules are very easy to reason about, it's very much  "what you see is what you get".
 Dart's lexical scope even works with "this", but we'll cover that more in an episode about classes.

 Now that we've looked at lexical scope, let's take a look at functions as closures.
 A closure is a function object that has access to variables in its lexical scope, even when the function is used outside of its original scope.
 Closures are popular in other scripting languages, like JavaScript, and Dart is no stranger to lexical closures.

-Here is an example of a function that "closes around" it's variable.
+Here is an example of a function that "closes around" its variable.

 {% prettify dart %}
 makeAdder(int addBy) {